 Over the years, African-American chefs, bakers and caterers have built an iconic reputation for some of Big D's tastiest bites.
 Celebrate their achievements and enjoy some great food with these five favorites.

-Smokey John's opened its doors for business in 1976 on the corner of Lemmon and Mockingbird under the name of "Big John's."
+Smokey John's opened its doors for business in 1976 on the corner of Lemmon and Mockingbird under the name of Big John's.
 Soon, the busy intersection was filled with the alluring aroma of burning hickory.

-The Cake Bar, located in Trinity Groves, is a bakery and retail shop where you can enjoy a large selection of traditional, southern-style made from scratch cake and confections on the spot, or take them to go.
+The Cake Bar, located in Trinity Groves, is a bakery and retail shop where you can enjoy a large selection of traditional, southern-style made-from-scratch cakes and confections on the spot or take them to go.
 You can feast on 16 different made-from-scratch cakes, a variety of pound cakes, quick breads, cookies, ice cream and assorted beverages.

-With the new installation of a wood fire grill, the crowd favorite will be as authentic to Jamaican jerk chicken than one can get outside of the island.
+With the new installation of a wood fire grill, the favorite Jamaican jerk chicken will be as authentic as one can get outside of the island.
 The pimento wood and smoke techniques are similar to those found at Boston Bay Jerk Center in Jamaica – the home of the original jerk chicken.

-Soulgood, a new vegetarian and vegan fast food restaurant, is now serving healthy organic foods to North Texans in a fresh and unique way.
+A vegetarian and vegan fast food restaurant, Soulgood offers healthy organic foods to North Texans in a fresh and unique way.
 Chef Cynthia, a mother of three and cousin to Grammy award-winning gospel recording artist Tamela Mann, infuses her southern roots and her family's love of art into her meal creations.